dmurfet/dmurfet.github.io/index.markdown

 ## Events

+We run a research seminar on a range of topics within deep learning, *in hiatus for semester one of 2020*.
+For past seminars see [here](seminar).
 The best way to be notified of upcoming deep learning classes, bootcamps or seminars run by the lab is to subscribe to the [lab mailing list](https://tinyletter.com/ilukalab).

-### Classes

 In semester two of 2020 we will be running deep learning bootcamps, and possibly other kinds of classes. **TBA**.

+## Why is deep learning important?

+### Australia specific

+* [Australia AI roadmap](https://data61.csiro.au/en/Our-Research/Our-Work/AI-Roadmap?featured=6EDF11D88EED4B6794F2FBDFD65766B2&utm_source=AI_Roadmap_Twitter_AI_Domains&utm_medium=Twitter_post&utm_campaign=AI_Roadmap_Twitter_AI_Domains&utm_term=Twitter_AI_Domains_post&utm_content=AI_Roadmap&featured=6EDF11D88EED4B6794F2FBDFD65766B2&utm_source=AI_Roadmap_Twitter_AI_Domains&utm_medium=Twitter_post&utm_campaign=AI_Roadmap_Twitter_AI_Domains&utm_term=Twitter_AI_Domains_post&utm_content=AI_Roadmap): solving problems, growing the economy and improving our quality of life.
+Prepared by CSIRO's Data61 for the Australian Government, this report is intended to help guide future investment in AI and machine learning (November 2019).
+Explains applications of deep learning to *natural resources and environment, health aging and disability and cities towns and infrastructure*.

-### Seminar
+### Global

-We run a research seminar on a range of topics within deep learning, *currently in hiatus*.
-For past seminars see [here](seminar).
+* (France, Europe) [For a Meaningful Artificial Intelligence](https://ec.europa.eu/knowledge4policy/publication/meaningful-artificial-intelligence-towards-french-european-strategy_en): Towards a French and European Strategy.
+Written by **Cedric Villani** 2010 Fields medallist.

+* (China) [China's New Generation Artificial Intelligence Development Plan](https://www.newamerica.org/cybersecurity-initiative/digichina/blog/full-translation-chinas-new-generation-artificial-intelligence-development-plan-2017/) (full translation by New America).

+* (United States) [CSET: The Question of Comparative Advantage in Artificial Intelligence](https://cset.georgetown.edu/wp-content/uploads/CSET-The-Question-of-Comparative-Advantage-in-Artificial-Intelligence-1.pdf): Enduring Strengths and Emerging
+Challenges for the United States.
+Extract: *who is leading in artificial intelligence (AI) and machine learning (ML)?
+How should leadership in AI be evaluated or measured?
+Which aspects of comparative advantage in AI possess the greatest strategic importance?
+These questions are critical to address as nations around the world embrace the potential of AI through a range of policy initiatives.*

+* (United States) [Artificial Intelligence Index Report 2019](https://hai.stanford.edu/ai-index/2019) from Stanford's Human-Centered Artificial Intelligence.
+Tracks a range of useful metrics for understanding the field of AI.

+* (UK) [How robots change the world](http://resources.oxfordeconomics.com/how-robots-change-the-world): What automation really means for jobs and productivity. *Trends suggest the global stock of robots will multiply even faster in the next 20 years, reaching as many as 20 million by 2030, with 14 million in China alone.
+The implications are immense, and the emerging challenges for policy-makers are equally daunting in scale.*.

+* (United States) [AI Nationalism](https://www.ianhogarth.com/blog/2018/6/13/ai-nationalism) by Ian Hogarth (from June 2018 but still very much worth reading).